Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

 \subsection{High temperature regime}

-At high temperatures, the turning point $r_{c2}$ of the extremal surface with the area ${\cal A}_{A}$ approaches close to the black hole horizon which is described by the condition $r_{c2}\sim r_h$ as shown in fig.(\ref{fig:AdS42}).
+At high temperatures, the turning point $r_{c2}$ of the minimal surface with the area ${\cal A}_{A}$ approaches close to the black hole horizon which is described by the condition $r_{c2}\sim r_h$ as shown in fig.(\ref{fig:AdS42}).
 Note that the high temperature regime also implies a large horizon radius $(r_h)$ for the bulk $AdS_{d+1}$-Schwarzschild black hole.
 Following \cite{Fischler:2012ca} we obtain ${\cal A}_{A}$ in a near horizon expansion in $\epsilon_2$ up to $O[\epsilon_2]$ by considering $r_{c2}= r_h(1+\epsilon_2)$ as follows

-We now turn to the evaluation of the other two extremal surfaces described by the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$.
+We now turn to the evaluation of the other two minimal surfaces described by the areas ${\cal A}_{B_1}$ and ${\cal A}_{A\cup B_1}$.
 Note that as described earlier these surfaces always probe the near horizon regime both at low and at high temperatures due to the limit $B\to A^c$ or equivalently $L\to \infty$.
-Hence we may use the general expression for these extremal areas given in eq.(\ref{a12l}) and eq.(\ref{a13l}) in the high temperature regime as well.
-Following this we substitute the areas of all the three extremal surfaces given by eq.(\ref{a23h}), eq.(\ref{a12l}) and eq.(\ref{a13l}) in the expression for the entanglement negativity given by eq(\ref{ke}).
-This leads us to the expression for the entanglement negativity in the high temperature regime as follows
+Hence we may use the general expression for these minimal areas given in eq.(\ref{a12l}) and eq.(\ref{a13l}) in the high temperature regime as well.
+Following this we substitute the areas of all the three minimal surfaces given by eq.(\ref{a23h}), eq.(\ref{a12l}) and eq.(\ref{a13l}) in the expression for the holographic entanglement negativity given by eq(\ref{ke}).
+This leads us to the expression for the holographic entanglement negativity in the high temperature regime as follows

 Observe that as earlier for the low temperature regime we may re express the above equation in the high temperature regime also in the following concise form